MaksimZinovev/peter-pal/project_artefacts/000_requirements/000_user_stories.md

 Acceptance Criteria:
 - Pressing up/down keyboard arrows selects previous/next search result
-- Selecting the item in search results updates the UI to show the currently selected item visually distinct (e.g.,  changed background, text color)
+- Selecting the item in search results updates the UI to show the currently selected item in command pallette visually distinct (e.g.,  changed background, text color)
 - Typing additional characters into search field moves selection to the first item from the top (if there are any search results matching) or "No items available".

+User tasks:
+1. User has the command palette open with search results displayed
+2. User presses the up or down arrow keys to navigate through the list of search results
+3. User observes that the currently selected search result item is visually highlighted or distinguished in the command palette UI

 4. Dynamic Highlighting: